 2. To research the causes of Maths Anxiety and prevent them.

 In June, 2018 the Trust will hold a luncheon in the House of Commons hosted and chaired by the Rt.Hon Nicky Morgan, MP, to discuss the current Maths curriculum.

 This will be followed by a luncheon in the House of Lords to discuss what steps need to be taken to improve the adult innumeracy figures and to get official recognition of Maths Anxiety, a condition that blights lives, helps to put people in poverty and economically holds back the UK.
 We would all be richer if nobody had Maths Anxiety.

 On 13th June, the Trust will hold an Evening Summit – mainly for educational authorities and Mathematics teachers – in Chancellor’s Hall, Senate House, University of London, to discuss Maths Anxiety in the classroom and what needs to be done about it.

-Distinguished speakers will include the Rt Hon Justine Greening, MP, Professor Dame Celia Hoyle, Dame Alison Peacock, Professor Margaret Brown, Professor Barbara Jaworski and Professor Derek Bell, Professor David Sheffield with Dr Tom Hunt and Professor Mike Askew, President of The Mathematical Association.
+Distinguished speakers will include the Rt Hon Justine Greening, MP, Professor Dame Celia Hoyle, Dame Alison Peacock, Professor Emeritus Margaret Brown, and Professor Derek Bell, Professor David Sheffield with Dr Tom Hunt and Professor Mike Askew, President of The Mathematical Association.